Hanzo-nex/listfakeflags/README.md

 Usage:

-Put the text files "autoexec.cfg" and "fakeflags.cfg" into your Nexuiz data folder. (.nexuiz/data [on linux],

-PLACE_WHERE_YOU_PUT_NETRADIANT/nexuiz/data [on windows].
+Put the text files "autoexec.cfg" and "fakeflags.cfg" into your Nexuiz data folder (.nexuiz/data [on linux], PLACE_WHERE_YOU_PUT_NETRADIANT/nexuiz/data [on windows].

 If you have already an autoexec.cfg, add the following line to your autoexec.cfg:

 exec fakeflags.cfg

-In game, type "r_listfakeflags" into the console.
+In game, type "r_listfakeflags" into the console to list the code for the flags.